Rahulk9520/TSF-GRIP-2021/README.md

 **The Sparks Foundation Internship (Data Science &amp; Business Analytics Intern)**

 TSF-Internship-Task
-* These are the tasks completed by us in the internship with The Sparks Foundation i.e GRIP(Graduate Rotational Internship Program )
+* Tasks completed in the internship with The Sparks Foundation i.e GRIP(Graduate Rotational Internship Program ):

 Task 1 - To explore `Supervised Machine Learning`.
 In this regression task, we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.
 Problem statement: What will be predicted score if a student study for 9.25 hrs in a day?